vedanti-github/vedanti-github/README.md

 - 🧑‍💻 I'm a Pyhton Enthusiast
 - 💻 I have created some Data Science projects using Machine Learning Algorithms.
+- 🔭 I have completed a month long Data Science internship in The Sparks Foundation

 <!--
 **vedanti-github/vedanti-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.